 The winner of this year’s US Open will be presented with the US Open Trophy.
 But then again he won’t be.
 For it is a long time since this actually happened.

-The US Open trophy will be where is has been for the past 31 years.
-This is on permanent display at the USGA Museum.
-It will be nowhere near Shinnecock Hills.
+The US Open trophy is on permanent display at the USGA Museum.
+It will be nowhere near Pebble Beach.

 What the winner will be presented with is a full-size replica of the trophy.
-Last year that honour fell to Brooks Koepka after he won at Erin Hills.
+Last year that honour fell to Brooks Koepka again after defending his title at Shinnecock Hills.